islamAndAi/QURAN-NLP/readme.md

 Using NLP knowledge on the Quran and looking forward to making something amazing out of it!

+## Motivation

+I thought about using my knowledge of ML & NLP on the Quran to make something out of it.
+I have tried to get summary of the Verses and Tafasir, getting the sentiment analysis, I have made a Search Engine so that any query can be searched as easily as a person does on Google

+This is a open source project and I am trying to host it somewhere so people can use it and make the most out of it.

+Collaborations are HIGHLY welcome!
+If anyone can help with the code or help fact check the search results or summaries that would be a HUGE help!

+Looking forward to do something great with Quran & NLP

 ## Work till now

 1. Notebook to scrape data from an authentic website: https://www.altafsir.com/